St. Vincent Ferrer Seminary: The reform of the seminary programme

-The seminary during the time of Bishop James McCloskey
+During the time of Bishop James McCloskey

 In 1920, the arrival of Bishop James McCloskey in the Diocese of Jaro brought financial stability to the St. Vincent Ferrer Seminary.
 He founded the association "Pro Seminario" and by a system of "Burses" in 1925.
 This added to the "seminaristicum" provided with quite economic bases.
-According to the report of Fr.
-Eliseo Rodriguez, who had been the procurator of the Seminary, Bishop James McCloskey used to give Php 20,000.00 annually for the maintenance of the Seminary.
-On the Bishop's order, the minor Seminarians paid as tuition Php 200.00 per year, philosophers Php 150.00, and theologians PhP100.00.
-The Bishop took care of whatever amount was needed beyond that.
-The Bishop's sources of income were his friends in America.
+According to the report of Eliseo Rodriguez, who had been the procurator of the Seminary, McCloskey used to give Php 20,000.00 annually for the maintenance of the seminary.
+On the Bishop's order, the minor seminarians paid as tuition Php 200.00 per year, philosophers Php 150.00, and theologians PhP100.00.
+The bishop took care of whatever amount was needed beyond that.
+The bishop's sources of income were his friends in America.

 World War II

-In 1941, the World War II brought the happy Seminary life to a sudden stop.
+In 1941, the World War II brought the happy seminary life to a sudden stop.
 The Japanese attacked Pearl Harbor and placed the Philippines in a state of alarm.
-The atmosphere became tense and Fr.
-Mariano Auzmendi, Rector, caught by the general panic and perilous situation, closed classes on December 12.
+The atmosphere became tense and Mariano Auzmendi, rector, caught by the general panic and perilous situation, closed classes on December 12.
 That same day 121 Seminarians disbanded to the provinces.
-The Fathers, twelve in number and ten ordinands remained in the Seminary.
+The priests, twelve in number and ten ordinands remained in the seminary.

-On April 16, 1942, the Japanese occupied the city of Iloilo, and with that began a period fear.
-Due to the fact that Bishop McCloskey was sick and hospitalized in Manila, the Rector, after having obtained permission from the Japanese, took the ten ordinands to Bacolod for their priestly ordination on June 29.
-From that date the Seminary was, more than anything else, a center of refugees.
+On April 16, 1942, the Japanese occupied the city of Iloilo, and with that began a period of fear.
+Due to the fact that McCloskey was sick and hospitalized in Manila, the rector, after having obtained permission from the Japanese, took the ten ordinands to Bacolod for their priestly ordination on June 29.
+From that date the seminary was, more than anything else, a center of refugees.
 Life in it was a dread because of the many incursions made by the Japanese soldiers.
-To avoid dangerous situations, Fr.
-Auzmendi authorized the Fathers to disperse to safer places.
-Accordingly, the Fathers Victorino Gonzalez, Jacinto Iroz, and Pedro Pampliega made their residence at the Asilo de Molo, Colegio de San Jose and Colegio del Sagrado Corazon de Jesus respectively.
-They served as Chaplains in these institutions.
-Of the nine who decided to stay in the Seminary, they died soon as a result of tension and fear.
-The first victim was Fr.
-Lucio Ortega, he died on April 12, 1942.
-He had been associated with the Seminary since 1935.
-Beside his Seminary work, he gave a tremendous attention to the Apostleship of Prayer and to the catechetic of the Diocese.
+To avoid dangerous situations, Auzmendi authorized the priests to disperse to safer places.
+Accordingly, the priests Victorino Gonzalez, Jacinto Iroz, and Pedro Pampliega made their residence at the Asilo de Molo, Colegio de San Jose and Colegio del Sagrado Corazon de Jesus respectively.
+They served as chaplains in these institutions.
+Of the nine who decided to stay in the seminary, they died soon as a result of tension and fear.
+The first victim was Lucio Ortega, he died on April 12, 1942.
+He had been associated with the seminary since 1935.
+Beside his seminary work, he gave a tremendous attention to the Apostleship of Prayer and to the catechetic of the diocese.
 He was called "the Master of Ceremonies."
-Next to fall was Fr.
-Luis Egeda, professor since 1942.
+Next to fall was Luis Egeda, professor since 1942.
 He was humble, jolly and very learned; qualities, which made him win a lot of friends.
 He died in Manila in 1945, a victim of the Japanese bayonet.
-The third victim was Fr.
-Auzmendi, Rector.
-He had been in Jaro as Rector since 1932.
+The third victim was Auzmendi, rector.
+He had been in Jaro as rector since 1932.
 He died on November 16, 1942.